Dr Gabe Beckhurst

 Associate Lecturer

-Dr Gabe Beckhurst is an Associate Lecturer in Modern and Contemporary Art who specialises in histories of performance, photography and time-based media.
-They have a particular interest in queer, feminist and trans theory, cultural politics and aesthetics in a transnational context, ecological and decolonial approaches in art history, and gender, sexuality and race more broadly.
+Dr Gabe Beckhurst is an Associate Lecturer in Modern and Contemporary Art who specialises in transnational histories of performance, photography and artists’ moving image.
+They have a particular interest in queer, feminist and trans visual culture, theory and activism, ecological and decolonial approaches in art history, and gender, sexuality and race more broadly.

-Gabe has taught courses on performance art, artists and transnational archives, and the politics of the body and vision at the Slade, University of York and UCL.
+Gabe has taught courses on performance and participatory art, the reinterpretation of archives, and the politics of the body and vision at the Slade, University of York and UCL.
 Their teaching and research draws from a range of influences including queer and trans studies, performance studies, ecocriticism, disability studies, Indigenous studies and Black feminist visual theory.

-Gabe’s current research project, Timely Grammars: Trans Worlds between Art and the Archive in Britain tracks a ‘chronopolitics’ of found and reproductive media, spanning collage, assemblage and print in the work of trans and gender non-conforming artists primarily in the UK from the 1970s to the present.
-The project centres non-linear and multi-temporal methods of trans visual and material historiography, asking how trans being, feeling and relation may be productively considered through the frame of untimeliness, and how methodologies emergent through these artists’ work bear on the normative conditioning of historical time.
+Gabe’s current research project, Timely Grammars: The Trans Contemporary between Art and the Archive tracks a ‘chronopolitics’ of found and reproductive media, spanning collage, assemblage and print in the work of trans and gender non-conforming artists primarily in the UK from the 1970s to the present.
+The project centres non-linear and multi-temporal methods of trans visual and material historiography, asking how trans being, feeling and relation may be productively considered through the frame of untimeliness, and how methodologies emergent through these artists’ work bear on conventional models of historical time.

 Background